awendland/reddit-wallpaper/README.md

 And once you’ve done that, add the following line:

-    0 0 * * 0 /usr/local/bin/reddit-wallpaper
+    0 0 * * * /usr/local/bin/reddit-wallpaper

 Save the file and quit the editor.
-Now your wallpaper stash will update weekly at 12:00 am on Sunday.
+Now your wallpaper stash will update every day at 12:00 am.
 The update will download new images from the subreddits and remove any old images from the download directory.

 Advanced
 --------